Rosalind Blackwell ND MRN MCPP LCSP (Phys) PG Dip Nutritional Medicine

 - Member of the London and Counties Society of Physiologists

-- Associate Member of the British Society of Ecological Medicine
+- Member of the British Society of Ecological Medicine

-She qualified many years ago as a reflexologist and aromatherapist but also studied with Dr Daniel Penoel MD (France) and Pierre Franchomme on the medicinal uses of essential oils or Aromatic Medicine and subsequently ran training courses with him for medical herbalists.
+Rosalind qualified many years ago as a reflexologist and aromatherapist but also studied with Dr Daniel Penoel MD (France) and Pierre Franchomme on the medicinal uses of essential oils or Aromatic Medicine and subsequently ran training courses with him for medical herbalists.
 Later she was able to use this knowledge and clinical experience in teaching and was appointed lecturer in Aromatic Medicine, a module on the first University BSc course in Phytotherapy at Middlesex University, a position she held for two years.
-Now she runs occasional seminars on Aromatic Medicine in the UK with plans for special Aromatic Seminars for practitioners in Cyprus.
-These will incorporate lectures, visits to essential oil distilleries, visits to spas, herb walks and trips to see special sites of interest with leisure time swimming and eating out.
-Aromatherapists and herbalists watch this space.